 - Deuteranopia: Shades of green are greatly reduced in depth and brightness, if they can be seen at all

-- Tritanopia: very rare cases where shades of blue are greatly reduced in depth and brightness, if they can be seen at all
+- Tritanopia: A very rare condition in which shades of blue are greatly reduced in depth and brightness, if they can be seen at all

 Color Blindness Test

 Viewing the World with Color Blindness

 The preceding images were provided courtesy of Terrace L. Waggoner, O.D.
 More information on color blindness can be

 found on http://www.colorvisiontesting.com/

 Because color blindness usually does not affect the clarity of eyesight, treatment for it is usually limited.
 Usually your eye doctor will make a note of it in your records, making sure you aware of the condition and advising you not to take jobs that require accurate color matching, such as an electrician who needs to distinguish color-coded wires, or a pilot who uses color-coded instrument panels and must be able to see colored runway lights.

 In some cases, a special contact lens can be worn.
 One gas-permeable contact lens that is a deep red in color may be sufficient.
 This type of contact lens is called an X-chrome, and it may assist you in passing a standard color-vision test.
 Although it does not cure the color deficiency, it does help.
 Vitamin A is known to benefit the cones in the retina, and although no conclusive studies have been done, taking this supplement may be beneficial to the overall health of your eyes.

 What Is My Prognosis for Being Color Blind?

-Unfortunately, this condition tends to be life-long.
+Unfortunately, this condition tends to be permanent.
 Most people are able to adjust to their disability or use devices such as the “X-chrome” contact lens to find relief.